 Add a non-SMC Major or Minor & Change of Major within SMC

-To add a non-SMC Major or Minor, or Change your major from one within SMC to another within SMC you must complete this form:
+To add a non-SMC Major or Minor, or change your major from one within SMC to another within SMC you must complete a Change of Program Request form (PDF).

 Change your major from one School/College at Temple to a major within SMC or from SMC to another School/College at Temple